rajshekharM/working_May/README.md

 #### Testing VTA simulator

-We run the example file (*test_benchmark_topi_conv2d.py*) installed in the VTA python packaghe or the one attached in the directory :
+We run the example file (*test_benchmark_topi_conv2d.py*) installed in the VTA python packaghe or the one attached in the directory **test_benchmark_topi_conv2d** :

 If the file is located in the tvm directory:

 __$ python <tvm root>/vta/tests/python/integration/test_benchmark_topi_conv2d.py__

 Once we run this , there are some GOPS that can be seen , when it is running with the host pc hardware : 1.5 ms GOPS for this test
+For every convolution layer, the throughput gets reported in GOPS.

+Another example that we run on the VTA Simulator is the RESNET example :
+It is also included in the directory **RESNET**

+Another example that we run on the VTA Simulator is the Run a Youtube Video Image Classifier